 A broad range of activities meet the activity test requirements, including time taken to travel between the child care centre and the parent’s place of work, training, study, or other recognised activity can also be included.

-For example, if you work 16 hours per fortnight, study for 12 hours and it takes you 4 hours to travel to and from those two activities a fortnight = 32 hours recognised activity per fortnight and 72 hours subsidised care.
+For example, if you work 16 hours per fortnight, study for 12 hours and it takes you 4 hours to travel to and from those two activities a fortnight = 32 hours of recognised activity per fortnight and 72 hours of subsidised care.